About This Episode

 (SHORT MUSIC TRANSITION)

-What were your takeaways?
-I’d love to hear from you.
-There’s a couple of different ways you can get in touch.
-You can leave a voicemail or send me a text.
-The number’s 415-322-3328.
-You can send an email to walkthrough[at]homelight.com.
-Or tell me what your takeaways are when you join our Facebook mastermind group.
+I could go on and on.
+Let’s wrap it up there.
+Those are your takeaways this week.
+If you have any questions or feedback about something you heard today, couple different ways you can get in touch with me, leave a voicemail or send a text.
+The number to use is 415-322-3328.
+You can send an email it’s walkthrough[at]homelight.com or just find me in our Facebook mastermind group.
 Go to Facebook, do a search for HomeLight Walkthrough and the group should come right up.

 (SHORT MUSIC TRANSITION)